Master's in Public Health graduate

 Public health master's student studying

 You have options for studying public health as a university graduate aside from doing a master’s degree.
 These can be useful for specialised training or if you don’t want to commit to a full master’s program up front.
-Other public health postgraduate courses include the following.
+Public health postgraduate courses available online in Australia include the following.

 Graduate Certificate in Public Health